EU insurers' solvency deteriorating, watchdog says

 Insurers' ability to withstand the low interest rate environment could be undermined by "a failure of governments to stabilise their fiscal situations or a disruptive unwinding of currency risk," EIOPA warned.

-While a 100-billion-euro ($125 billion) bailout agreement for Spain's banks at the weekend boosted markets on Monday, fears remain that crisis-hit Greece could be forced out of the euro if anti-austerity parties win its June 17 election.
+While a 100-billion-euro (80 billion pounds) bailout agreement for Spain's banks at the weekend boosted markets on Monday, fears remain that crisis-hit Greece could be forced out of the euro if anti-austerity parties win its June 17 election.

-EIOPA also said low interest rates were weighing heavily on defined benefit pension schemes, whose payouts depend solely on the performance of the funds in which they invest.
+EIOPA also said low interest rates were weighing heavily on defined contribution pension schemes, whose payouts depend solely on the performance of the funds in which they invest.

 Europe's 20 biggest insurers include Allianz (ALVG.DE), Axa (AXAF.PA), Generali (GASI.MI), and Prudential (PRU.L).